virtualritz/nsi/README.md

 It will also install 3Delight Display which you can render to, progressively, as an alternative to writing images to disk.
 When working with this crate this is quite handy.

+## Features
+The 3Delight dynamic library (`lib3delight`) can either be linked to during build or loaded at runtime.
+By default the lib is loaded at runtime.
+This has several advantages:
+1. If you ship your application or library you can ship it without the library.
+It can still run and will print an informative error if the library cannot be loaded.
+2. A user can install an updated version of the renderer and stuff will ‘just work’.

+* Dynamicall link against `lib3delight`.
+  * `lib3delight` becomes a depdency.
+If it cannot't be found your lib/app will not load/start.
+  * The feature is called `link_lib3delight`.
+* Download `lib3delight` during build.
+  * `lib3delight` is downloaded during build.
+Note that this may be an outdated version.
+This feature mainly exists for CI purposes.
+  * The feature is called `download_lib3delight`.

 ## Getting Pixels

 3Delight still uses the old RenderMan display driver API if you want to stream pixels directly to Rust, in-memory.